amethyst/amethyst/book/src/intro.md

 > dust!

 Howdy!
 This book will teach you everything you need to know about building video games and interactive simulations with the Amethyst game engine.
-Amethyst is a clean and modern engine written in [Rust][rs], a safe and fast systems programming language.
-But more correctly, Amethyst is a whole suite of libraries and tools that collectively make up an engine.
+This engine is written entirely in [Rust][rs], a safe and fast systems programming language, and sports a clean and modern design.
+More correctly, though, Amethyst is actually a suite of separate libraries and tools that collectively make up a game engine.

 [rs]: https://www.rust-lang.org/